Adamson123/Quizium/Readme.md

 -   Add cover images to thier quizzes
 -   Add time limit and description to thier quizzes
 -   Make thier quiz private or public
--   Users can add images and descriptions to the thier questions
+-   Users can add images and descriptions to thier questions

 *   Ability to select the type of answer or question they want